 – Secondly, achieve the same performance at a lower cost

 Therefore, adoption of new offers will be rigorously evaluated for their ability to deliver immediate and significant cost savings.

 Because they do not require a large capital outlay, services are a great first place to look for solutions to these types of customer requirements.
 However, fine-tuning the channel services program to create powerful positioning for these price conscious times involves assessing three major components,

 - Services Marketing Support, Promotions and Incentives

 – Firstly, do the service level definitions you’ve created map to expected customer usage and natural break points based on this understanding?

-– Are the clear “migration paths” identified to help sales and service reps help the customer over the long term?
+– Are clear “migration paths” identifiable to help sales and service reps help the customer over the long term?

 – Does your portfolio include “feature offers” that can be delivered for free or for a small fee?